 International material is shelved at SG70.

 The following list represents a selection of textbooks on maritime law, carriage of goods by sea and marine insurance.
-Please check the catalogue records for further information and location:
+Please check the catalogue records for further information and location.
+Titles marked as e-books may also be available in print.
+Access from home requires your IALS library barcode and your family name.
+E books with 'open access' status on the catalogue are available to all users of this guide.

 Brice, G. Maritime law of salvage 5th ed.
 2011

-De La Rue, C. Shipping and the environment: Law and practice 2009
+De La Rue, C. Shipping and the environment: Law and practice 3rd ed.
+2023 OUP (e-book)

-Goldby, M. Electronic documents in maritime trade 2013
+Goldby, M. Electronic documents in maritime trade 2nd ed.
+2019

-Meeson, N. Admiralty jurisdiction and practice 4th ed.
-2011
+Meeson, N. Admiralty jurisdiction and practice 5th ed.
+2017 Routledge (e-book)

 Schmitthoff, C.M.
 Schmitthoff's export trade 12th ed.
 2012